Other Items

 2011

-These hard-to-find storage cases are designed to hold the Japanese Mini LPs from Pretties For You through to From The Inside (the first 6 going in the Billion Dollar Babies case and the other 6 in the Welcome To My Nightmare case).
+These hard-to-find storage cases are designed to hold the Japanese Mini LPs from Pretties For You through to From The Inside (the first six going in the Billion Dollar Babies case and the other six in the Welcome To My Nightmare case).
 Like the respective Mini LPs themselves, the cases mimic the original vinyl release covers front and back meaning that the Welcome To My Nightmare case has the tracks listed whereas Billion Dollar Babies is just the blank snakeskin effect.

 These cases are the perfect way to round off the Mini LP collection with the CDs safely / snuggly fitting inside and within easy access.
 Fingers cross that the latter Alice Cooper albums get the same treatment!